 Direct mail marketing is a familiar method to real estate agents and brokers.
-So is a real estate postcard.
+So are real estate postcards.

 Compared to other traditional forms of advertising, a real estate postcard is far more affordable per high ROI, allowing you to stay in touch with local prospects and gain a reputation as a trusted local expert.
 The following tips help you get more leads and repeat clients through your postcard marketing strategy.